 We offer an excellent Accelerated Mathematics program starting in Year 7 and timetabled into the normal day.
 We offer extensive opportunities in STEM education within our Science, TAS and mathematics courses and our specialist iSTEM Elective in Years 9 and 10.
-We are also currently planning the training of teachers in Virtual Reality and Augmented Reality educational applications with a view to implementation in 2024.
+We are also currently training teachers in Virtual Reality and Augmented Reality educational applications.

 We cater for gifted students mainly within the existing curriculum, so that extension work and projects are done within their existing classes on a day-to-day basis.
-We also provide gifted students in Years 7 and 8 the opportunity to take part in the Diocesan Virtual Academy.
-There is more about our Gifted Education program on our website.
-Our Gifted Education Mentor Teacher is responsible for overseeing this program.

-We have a very experienced learning support team which provides both direct assistance to students needing extra help with their learning in our spacious Learning Hub and support to the teachers of these students to ensure assistance is ongoing in all subjects where it is needed.
+We have a very experienced learning support team which provides both direct assistance to students needing extra help with their learning in our spacious Learning Hub and support to the teachers of these students.

-Our Pedagogical Mentor Teacher is much sought after by our teachers to assist them in fine tuning their pedagogy to ensure that each student is offered the appropriate level of challenge to best stimulate and nurture their learning.
+Our Pedagogical Mentor Teacher is much sought after by our teachers to assist them in fine tuning their pedagogy.